starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure-p1.md

 ![continuous-deployment-to-nano-server-in-azure-p1-010]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-p1-010.jpg)

-Run the following command to verify IIS is functional on the Nano Server.
+Verify the Default Web Site is on the Nano Server.

 ```powershell
 Invoke-Command `